runconis/landing-page/README.md

 # A landing page

 This project is made with HTML, CSS and Flexbox.\
-It is the second project from The Odin Project.
+It is the second project from The Odin Project.\
+\
+Images are from Pixabay.